 - All applicants are encouraged to attend a nursing student information session.
 These are generally scheduled monthly.
 See nursing information session schedule.

 - Complete and submit the AAS in Nursing Program Application.
-This application is also available in E212.

 - See preadmission testing dates and procedures.